Xilinx/PYNQ/docs/source/8_iop_code.rst

 IO Processors: Writing Software
 ===============================

-IO Processors (IOPs) contain a soft `Xilinx MicroBlaze processor <https://en.wikipedia.org/wiki/MicroBlaze>`_, peripherals `AXI Timer <http://www.xilinx.com/support/documentation/ip_documentation/axi_timer/v2_0/pg079-axi-timer.pdf>`_, `AXI IIC <http://www.xilinx.com/support/documentation/ip_documentation/axi_iic/v2_0/pg090-axi-iic.pdf>`_, `AXI SPI <http://www.xilinx.com/support/documentation/ip_documentation/axi_quad_spi/v3_2/pg153-axi-quad-spi.pdf>`_, `AXI GPIO <http://www.xilinx.com/support/documentation/ip_documentation/axi_gpio/v2_0/pg144-axi-gpio.pdf>`_ a configurable switch and an interface port to a Pmod.
+IO Processors (IOPs) contain a soft `Xilinx MicroBlaze processor <https://en.wikipedia.org/wiki/MicroBlaze>`_, peripherals `AXI Timer <http://www.xilinx.com/support/documentation/ip_documentation/axi_timer/v2_0/pg079-axi-timer.pdf>`_, `AXI IIC <http://www.xilinx.com/support/documentation/ip_documentation/axi_iic/v2_0/pg090-axi-iic.pdf>`_, `AXI SPI <http://www.xilinx.com/support/documentation/ip_documentation/axi_quad_spi/v3_2/pg153-axi-quad-spi.pdf>`_, `AXI GPIO <http://www.xilinx.com/support/documentation/ip_documentation/axi_gpio/v2_0/pg144-axi-gpio.pdf>`_ a custom Configurable Switch IP block, and an interface port to a Pmod.
 An IOP can be used as a flexible controller for different types of peripherals.

 .. image:: ./images/iop.jpg
    :scale: 75%
    :align: center

-For external peripheral control or real-time processing, the IOP is the best microcontroller in Pynq for this computation.
-By contrast, the ARM Cortex-A9 is an application processor and will be running Linux, not well-suited for real time applications.
+The ARM Cortex-A9 is an application processor running Linux, which is not well-suited for real time applications.
+An IOP can be used to control external peripheral control or to meet real-time processing requirements.

 The IOP switch can be configured to route signals between the physical Pmod interface (external pins), and the available internal peripherals.
-In this way, an IIC, SPI, or custom external peripheral can be supported on the same physical port using a single overlay. i.e. there is no need to create a new FPGA to interface to different external peripherals.
+In this way, an IIC, SPI, or custom external peripheral can be supported on the same physical port using a single overlay. i.e. there is no need to create a new FPGA design to interface to different external peripherals.

 IOPs can also be used standalone to offload some processing from the main processer.
 However, note that the IOPs are running at 100MHz, compared to the Dual-Core ARM Cortex-A9 running at 650MHz.
 This should be taken into account when offloading application code.